-Those ‘good intentions,’ while no doubt admirable, tend to remain unrealized mainly because they are too vague.
+Those ‘good intentions,’ while no doubt admirable, tend to remain unrealised mainly because they are too vague.
 Vague ideas are impossible to focus on and aim for; they are moving targets.

 Do you have moving targets in your life?
-Perhaps you want to eat a more healthy diet or lose the winter weight that has crept upon you.
+Perhaps now with this period of confinement and uncertainty you want to eat a more healthy diet or lose the weight that has crept upon you.
 Maybe you just want to establish a regular workout routine and stick with it this time.

 The keys to your success are two-fold: steady the target and create momentum.